getkey/personal-website/content/blog/transliteration-fonts/index.md

 But during my trip, I thought of a better way.
 What if all latin characters on my phone were replaced with Greek characters?
 Surely, that would be the way to learn effortlessly!

 I set that idea aside in a corner of my head until I was invited to Greece again, for a wedding.
 And so I started coding.
-After tens of hours of development (instead of a few hours of training), here is the result: [`transliteration-font-maker`](https://github.com/getkey/transliteration-font-maker)!
+After tens of hours of development (instead of a few hours of training), here is the result: [`transliteration-fonts`](https://github.com/getkey/transliteration-fonts)!

 ## The tools

-I decided to use [FontForge](https://fontforge.org).
-FontForge is the established libre software for creating fonts, and a lot of libre fonts are made with it.
-I want to be able to redistribute my modified fonts so this is important.
-It also provides a Python scripting interface, so once made, I can automate the modification of as many fonts as I want.
+I'm using [fontTools](https://fonttools.readthedocs.io/en/latest/).
+This is a Python library that allows editing TrueType/OpenType fonts.
+It's not the easiest to use, so initially, I was using [FontForge](https://fontforge.org) instead.
+Unfortunately, FontForge is slow and is limited to its own format, and thus, there weren't as many fonts that I could modify. `fontTools` can modify any `.ttf` or `.otf` file!

-I decided to use the [Liberation font family](https://en.wikipedia.org/wiki/Liberation_fonts).
-It doesn't cover many writing systems, but it does cover latin and greek, which is my initial aim.
-It's a trusty font family that works well enough for my purpose.
+In particular, I wanted to be able to modify the [Noto](https://en.wikipedia.org/wiki/Noto_fonts) family of fonts, as they have both a huge coverage of Unicode, and are open source.
+This is important because I want to be able to redistribute them.

 ## The GSUB table